For the 2021–22 school year, IPS has updated the ways in which students get to and from school: walking, riding an IPS yellow bus, or using IndyGo.

 Beginning with the 2021–22 school year, IPS will execute the walk zone policy at all IPS K-12 schools.

-Families affected by this change will be contacted directly by the district and informed that their student(s) are ineligible for transportation services and will be assigned the “walker” designation for their transportation status.
+Families affected by this change have been contacted by the district and informed that their student(s) are ineligible for transportation services and will be assigned the “walker” designation for their transportation status.

-Notices sent to families will be based on their current address and are compliant with the current IPS walk zone policy.
-There will also be several opportunities for families and students to engage with district administration about these changes.
+Notices sent to families are based on their current address and are compliant with the current IPS walk zone policy.

 Who are considered walkers?